Download and install Azure Data Studio

 Get Azure Data Studio for Windows

-This release of Azure Data Studio includes a standard Windows installer experience, and a .zip file.
+This release of Azure Data Studio includes a standard Windows Installer experience, and a .zip file.

-The user installer is recommended because it does not require administrator privileges, which simplifies both installs and upgrades.
+The user installer is recommended because it does not require administrator privileges, which simplify both installs and upgrades.
 The user installer does not require Administrator privileges as the location is under your user Local AppData (LOCALAPPDATA) folder.
 The user installer also provides a smoother background update experience.
 For more information, see User setup for Windows.

 User Installer (recommended)